Blind-spots of Randomized Benchmarking Under Temporal Correlations: Discussion and Conclusion

 In this work, we developed a general framework to study randomized benchmarking (RB) under non-Markovian noise models that introduce classical temporal correlations, either through stochastic classical fields or interactions with a quantum environment.
 We derived analytical expressions for the average sequence fidelity (ASF) in such settings and demonstrated that, unlike the standard Markovian case, the ASF can be expressed as a sum of multiple exponential decays.
 We showed how the additional decay parameters can be interpreted to yield useful information for estimating average errors, and how established signal-processing techniques such as ESPRIT and MUSIC can be employed to extract these parameters from RB data.

 Our analysis revealed several important features.
 First, while ASF curves with classical correlations can in principle exhibit non-monotonic behavior, such deviations are exponentially suppressed, hence difficult to observe in practice.
 When all decay parameters remain positive, the ASF is guaranteed to decrease monotonically, making non-Markovian effects invisible to monotonicity-based diagnostics.
-Second, we established that the decay parameters are necessarily bounded above by unity; thus, any observed violation of this bound provides a witness for genuinely quantum memory effects.
+Thus, any observed violation of a monotonically decreasing ASF is a strong indicator for genuinely quantum memory effects.
 Moreover, we identified classes of interaction Hamiltonians that generate classical memory processes completely blind to RB, yielding ASF curves indistinguishable from Markovian noise despite the presence of temporal correlations.
 Finally, we investigated the implications for worst-case error metrics.
 While RB provides estimates of average gate errors, fault-tolerance thresholds are governed by worst-case performance quantified by the diamond norm \cite{PhysRevLett.117.170502,Sanders_2016,PhysRevA.89.062321}.
 We argued that classical memory processes can alter worst-case error behavior, and in some scenarios non-Markovian effects may even reduce worst-case errors.
 These findings underline the importance of going beyond average metrics when assessing the reliability of quantum devices especially in the presence of correlated noise.

 Overall, our results clarify both the capabilities and blind spots of randomized benchmarking in the presence of temporal correlations.
 They also motivate the development of complementary protocols capable of jointly estimating average and worst-case error metrics under realistic noise models \cite{zhang2025learning,Sanders_2016,Wallman_2014}.
 Moreover, it is important to come up with theoretical bounds on worst-case errors in case of non-Markovian noise, similar to the bounds presented in \cite{Wallman_2014} for Markovian noise models.
 It would also be interesting to explore whether the RB protocol can be modified to reliably provide an operational metric on the amount of non-Markovian noise present during gate implementations.
 Finally, we note that the present analysis has been limited to Clifford operations under the assumption of gate-independent errors.
 We anticipate that our framework can be readily extended to more general gate sets, and that established techniques \cite{FigueroaRomero2022towardsgeneral,Wallman2018randomized} can be naturally integrated to treat these broader scenarios.